-EXPERIENCES Level 2 (S2) 1 Credit IN LITERATURE CLUSTER: Humanities
+WORLD LITERATURE Level 2 (S2) CLUSTER: Humanities

 Just as Writing Workshop intensely focuses on writing, this second semester focuses on reading.
-The students engage in self-selected texts within units that expose them to varieties of different literature, including historical fiction, memoir, literary nonfiction, podcasts, and graphic novels.
-Students use the literature as a basis to explore various cultures, human experiences, and personal connections.
-Instead of traditional formal essays, students will have the opportunity to be assessed through collaborative discussions, journaling, projects, and other creative means.
+The students engage in core and self-selected texts within units that expose them to a variety of cultures.
+Students use the literature as a basis to explore various cultural values and traditions, human experiences, and historical connections.
+In addition to traditional formal essays, students will have the opportunity to be assessed through collaborative discussions, response writing, projects, and other creative means.